 - 294 prefix: should turn in a paper 3-5 pages long

 - 494 prefix: should turn in a paper 5-7 pages long

-CITATIONS.
 If the assignment requires research and the use of citations, check with your instructor to confirm which style you should use; e.g., APA, MLA, Chicago, etc.

-__Frame your quotation.
+- Frame your quotation.
 Don’t just drop your quotation into your paper; provide an introduction of your own and explain its significance.

-__Indicate where your quotation begins and ends.
+- Indicate where your quotation begins and ends.

-__Indent long quotations.
+- Indent long quotations.
 If your quotation is more than four typed lines, this is a called a block quotation.
 Indent this quotation and in this case, quotation marks are not necessary (the indented portion indicates it is a quotation).

-__Integrate your quotations grammatically
+- Integrate your quotations grammatically.

-__Keep quotations brief.
+- Keep quotations brief.

 Writing is the mirror of the mind.
 When you want to see what you look like, you look in the mirror.
 But where do you look to see what is in your mind?
 A reflection of what is in your mind, visible to yourself and others, is what you write.
 If your writing is clear, then it shows that your thinking is clear; the converse is also true as unclear writing reveals unclear thinking.
 Writing is the means of clarifying and refining our thinking.
 The mere process of writing out our thoughts compels us to have to clarify and structure our thinking.

 There are various types of essays so clarify with your instructor what kind of essay is required.
 Common essay types include the following:

->Persuasive/argumentative.
-Makes a claim or takes a position and backs it up with statistics, expert opinions, and other evidence.
+- Persuasive/argumentative: Makes a claim or takes a position and backs it up with statistics, expert opinions, and other evidence.
 You may review an opposing view and explain why it is wrong and you are right.

 - Compare/contrast: demonstrates similarities and differences between two topics.

->Descriptive.
-Explains the who, what, why, how, when, and where of a topic.
+- Descriptive: Explains the who, what, why, how, when, and where of a topic.
 For example, a descriptive essay about a tree would explain what it is made of, why it grows, when it grows, and so on.

->Evaluation.
-Describes a thing or event and explains its importance, value, and/or relevance.
+- Evaluation: Describes a thing or event and explains its importance, value, and/or relevance.
 Did you like this thing?
 Why?

->Narrative.
-Tells a story in a sequence of events.
+- Narrative: Tells a story in a sequence of events.
 There should be some point, lesson, or idea gleaned from this narrative to make the essay meaningful.